New genetic analysis finds clues to animal origin of COVID outbreak

 This new data prompted a meeting Tuesday of the WHO's Scientific Advisory Group for the Origins of Novel Pathogens for the international scientists to present their analysis, as well as with the Chinese CDC researchers who had initially posted the data.

-It is not clear why China's CDC later requested to remove the sequences they had originally posted to GISAID last month or why they waited three years to release the data.
+It is not clear why the records disappeared from the GISAID database after they were posted last month, or why Chinese researchers waited three years to release the data.

+The data had initially been posted by the Chinese researchers as part of work on a publication initially released last year as a preprint.

 "We have been told by GISAID that the data from China CDC is being updated and expanded.
 But again, we have called on China CDC directly to make that data accessible in full.
 And so that remains absolutely fundamental," Van Kerkhove said.